BIO

 (For a sample, please listen to this public reading of poems from the chapbook.
 Read at VCFA, May 13, 2021. https://soundcloud.com/sleam-leamy/hidden-3-poems-from-the-new#t=1:05)

 STAY is a hybrid visual story of a British tomboy & clown negotiating place/ identity, trauma/neurodiversity, gender roles, sexuality and violence.
-Due out with Madville Publishing, 2023.
+It came out with Madville Publishing in 2023.
 Works from this collection have been published in 2020 at Los Angeles Review, Immigrant Report, Passenger Journal, Dunes Review, Z Press Best Emerging Poets of New Mexico (2019).
 STAY was worked on with the help of Lidia Yuknavitch.

 Various micro-essays/prose poems have been published in literary journals and anthologies over the years, most recently with Los Angeles Review, Immigrant Report, Passenger Journal, Dunes Review, Z Press Best Emerging Poets of New Mexico (2019), Devils Party Press (2019) as well as The People’s Apocalypse (2014).
 Sarah also writes book reviews and author interviews, found on Hunger Mountain, National Book Critics Circle, and Santa Fe Writer’s Project Quarterly.
 International publications include https://issuu.com/adaltabjl/docs/ad_alta_2020-21Ad Alta Journal in England, 2021.